-- 1. The Associate Dean for Academic Affairs has responsibility, under the policies and procedures of the Graduate College, for the management of College of Education graduate programs and related policies and procedures. - 2.
-The Associate Dean for Academic Affairs shall have the primary responsibility for administering the campus procedures detailed herein.
+- 1. The Associate Dean for Academic Programs has responsibility, under the policies and procedures of the Graduate College, for the management of College of Education graduate programs and related policies and procedures. - 2.
+The Associate Dean for Academic Programs shall have the primary responsibility for administering the campus procedures detailed herein.
 All information and items furnished will be made available to the grievance committee.
-During the course of an investigation, the Associate Dean for Academic Affairs will provide information about the status of proceedings to the primary involved individuals.
-Subsequent to the grievance committee's reporting, the Associate Dean for Academic Affairs will maintain a file of all documents and evidence, and is responsible for the confidentiality and the security of the file.
-The Associate Dean for Academic Affairs shall make the complete file available to the Dean of the Graduate College and on the appeal of a grievance outcome to the Graduate College.
+During the course of an investigation, the Associate Dean will provide information about the status of proceedings to the primary involved individuals.
+Subsequent to the grievance committee's reporting, the Associate Dean will maintain a file of all documents and evidence, and is responsible for the confidentiality and the security of the file.
+The Associate Dean shall make the complete file available to the Dean of the Graduate College and on the appeal of a grievance outcome to the Graduate College.